n-yoda/unity-ycca-subsampling/README.md

 1. Click the menu "Window/YCgACo Editor".
 2. Select source image, and then click "Generate Y, CgACo and Material".
 3. Change format and quality, and click "Apply" if you need.

 ![Editor1](Assets/YccaSubsamplingTest/SampleA/EditorSS1.png)
 ![Editor2](Assets/YccaSubsamplingTest/SampleA/EditorSS2.png)

-## Dummy PNG + AssetImporter.userData + postprocess
+## Dummy PNG + user data + postprocess
 YCgACo Editor does not produce PNG file which contains texture data.
 Instead, it produces **1 pixel dummy PNG files**, and meta files which contains the source image GUID and target compression format as **AssetImporter.userData**.
 The dummy PNGs are imported as actual encoded textures when they are **post-processed** by *YCgACoPostprocessor*.

 ## Examples
+* Assets/YccaSubsamplingTest/Circle/Circle.png 128x128 pixels
 ![Examples](Assets/YccaSubsamplingTest/Circle/Screenshot.png)

+## TODO
+* Reimporting encoded textures when the source texture is updated.
+* Support YCbCr and other color spaces.
+* Scaling CgACo textures in order to achieve flexible bits per pixel.